Plan a Visit

 To request an appointment with the Art Education Graduate Advisor, Dr. Paul Bolin, email Dr. Bolin directly via email@example.com.
 Dr. Bolin is generally available to meet with prospective students from September 1 to early December, and mid-January through early May.
 If your schedule doesn't mesh with Professor Bolin's, contact the Graduate Coordinator, kt shorb at firstname.lastname@example.org.
 She is available to meet with prospective students Monday through Wednesday and Friday, Fall and Summer from 9am to 4pm.
 No appointments will be made on dates when the University is closed.
 The Graduate Coordinator's office for the MA Art Education Program is on the third floor of the Art Building (ART), Room 3.330 (in the middle hallway, with a vertical blue sign that reads "Graduate Coordinator" hanging just outside the door.)
 Dr. Bolin's office is located on the third floor of the North wing in ART 3.414.

 We invite prospective students to join us at our Open House for prospective students at 10:30 am on Saturday, October 31, 2015.
 If you are making plans to visit, this is the time to do it!
 The day will include: brunch, meeting current grads and studio faculty from all 5 areas; current student work, a tour of the studios and facilities, and info session.
 Prospective students who cannot attend the Open House may register for one of two Info Session dates on October 13 and November 10.
 These visits will not include grads, faculty area representatives, or student work.
 You will meet with the Graduate Advisor and the Graduate Coordinator who will tour you through the facilities and talk about the program in addition to answering your questions.

-To reserve your spot, visit the online registration page at least two weeks in advance of one of those dates.
+To reserve your spot, visit the online registration page at least three business days in advance of one of those dates.
 Those attending a Monday Info Session will receive information via email the Friday before.

 *If your group is in middle school, please understand that we do not have a team outreach staff assigned to work with this age group.
 Please contact us to explore other programming options through the university Visitor's Center.